uragirii/coursepal/Readme.md

 # CoursePal
 ### Destination to all your learning needs

+***Note: This branch uses MongoDB as Database.
+You need to install MongoDB client.
+Or you can switch to [`jsonDB`](https://github.com/uragirii/coursepal/blob/jsonDB/) branch, which uses JSON files to store the data.***

 This site is an example MOOC website made as a mid-term project for PayPal VAP course.
 This project implements Authorization, Course Addition, Course Enrollment etc.

 ![CoursePal](/screenshots/home_1.png)